802.1x Integration with Active Directory7 December 2006 · Filed in Tutorial

 (This should all be on one line.)
 Note that the “auth-port” and “acct-port” parameters are only necessary if you are using nonstandard ports.
 Since Microsoft’s IAS (Internet Authentication Service, which provides the RADIUS interface to Active Directory) uses both sets of standard ports (1645/1812 and 1646/1813) you won’t need to specify these parameters.
 The “key” parameter is a shared secret key between the RADIUS client (the switch) and the RADIUS server.
 Obviously, you’ll want to use something other than “Password”.

-Finally, to enable 802.1x on the applicable interfaces, you’ll use these commands in interface configuration mode:
+Finally, to enable 802.1x on the applicable interfaces, you’ll use these commands in interface configuration mode (replace

-int gi0/23 (or whatever interface you want to configure)
+gi0/23 with the interface you want to configure):

 That enables 802.1x authentication on that specific port.
 Repeat the process for all ports that should use 802.1x authentication.
 Note that some ports can’t be enabled for 802.1x authentication; most notably, trunk ports can’t be used for 802.1x.
 Refer to the Cisco documentation (or the documentation from your particular vendor) for complete details on the limitations.